It's hard to believe that I run a successful business.

 I needed to simplify.

-At this point I felt like I was running 10 businesses - running our curriculum and speaking all over the country, trying to do the vintage shop during our “home” weeks, writing freelance for big blogs and magazines, doing these one-off projects for big clients, running the blog (we even had some sponsorships now) and everything else.
+At this point I felt like I was running 10 projects - running our curriculum and speaking all over the country, writing freelance for big blogs and magazines, doing these one-off projects for big clients, running the blog (we even had some sponsorships now) and everything else.
 It was nuts!!

 But I had to make some big decisions.